These easy Mother's Day breakfast ideas your kids can make are things you will actually want to eat.

-Of course you don't.
-You imagine that they'll know how to help with the work that goes into both the every day and the celebratory milestones in their world.
-But where do they learn how to do that?
+Of course, you don't.
+You imagine that they'll know how to help with the work that goes into both every day and celebratory milestones in their world.

-Your kids love you.
-They want to show you just how much.
-They may make you cards, maybe a teacher helped them make a small craft at school BUT . . .
+They may make cards for you, maybe a teacher helped them make a small craft at school BUT . . .

 "Love your kids enough to teach them to show their love for you."